neulearn/neulearn.github.io/_posts/2020-04-04-cold-start-prolem.md

 ## Tackling this problem

-#### Content-Based Recommendation using Meta Data:
+#### Content-Based Recommendation using Meta Data
    Items will be recommended based on the users meta data such as geo-location, browser, device used.
 Nowadays, most of the users, especially teenagers put up their purchased products on social media with the product link.